 As a "Public Ivy," William & Mary fills a critical niche, offering the intensive educational experience of the leading private institutions at significantly less cost to Virginians.
-A W&M education produces graduates who think rigorously and synthesize knowledge from various fields, work creatively to solve problems, communicate effectively and make a difference as leaders in existing and emerging fields, making W&M a vital resource for Virginia and the world.
+A W&M education produces graduates who think rigorously and synthesize knowledge from various fields, work creatively to solve problems, communicate effectively and make a difference in existing and emerging fields, making W&M a vital resource for Virginia and the world.

 We promise to connect you with world-class faculty.

-- W&M is consistently ranked among the top five public universities for undergraduate teaching by U.S. News & World Report.
+- W&M is consistently ranked among the top public universities for undergraduate teaching by U.S. News & World Report.

 - At 11 students per professor, W&M has the lowest student-faculty ratio of any top-ranked public university.
 Nearly half of our classes have fewer than 20 students.

 - More faculty at W&M have earned the Commonwealth of Virginia's Outstanding Faculty Award, the state's highest teaching honor, than faculty at any other university.